Whether this stream is inbound or outbound

 Stop accepting new data to send, discard any unsent/unread data, and emit a 'close' event with the 'error' property set to the passed error.

-options: boolean | AddEventListenerOptionsClose stream for writing and return a promise that resolves once any pending data has been passed to the underlying transport.
+Optionaloptions: boolean | AddEventListenerOptionsClose stream for writing and return a promise that resolves once any pending data has been passed to the underlying transport.

 Note that the stream itself will remain readable until the remote end also closes it's writable end.

-To close without waiting for the remote, call .abort
+To close without waiting for the remote, call .abort instead.
+If you want

-to wait for data to be sent first, ensure if the .writableStatus
+to wait for data to be sent first, ensure if the .writableStatus property

-is not 'paused', if it is, wait for a drain
+is not 'paused', if it is, wait for a drain event before aborting.

-options: AbortOptionsSend a message to the remote end of the stream informing them that any incoming data will be discarded so they should stop sending.
+Optionaloptions: AbortOptionsSend a message to the remote end of the stream informing them that any incoming data will be discarded so they should stop sending.

 This requires the underlying resource to support this operation - for example the QUIC, WebTransport, WebRTC transports do but anything multiplexed using Yamux or Mplex do not.